Weight

 Mass stays the same at .
 Weight decreases because is smaller, so is smaller on the Moon.

-A student uses a newton-meter to measure the weight of an object.
+A student uses the newton-meter below to measure the weight of an object.
+Calculate the mass of the object on Earth.
+Use .

 -> Check out Hannah's video explanation for more help.